strongloop/strongloop.com2/_posts/2018-09-30-fundamental-validations-for-http-requests.md

 ## Coming Features

-Next, more features will be added to improve the robustness of the validation system.
+The LoopBack team will be adding more features to improve the robustness of the validation system.
 For the parameters in type object, we will support serialization/deserialization of them in [issue#100](https://github.com/strongloop/loopback-next/issues/100).
 And a content type based validation for the request body will be implemented in [issue#1494](https://github.com/strongloop/loopback-next/issues/1494).

 ## Call for Action